neithernut/cmoh/README.md

 Using this library
 ------------------

 As this is a header-only library, no linking is required.
-Both a CMake module and a pkg-config-file are installed along with the header files.
-The library is called "cmoh" in both cases.
-If you are using neither CMake nor pkg-config-based setups, add `<installation_prefix>/include` to your include directories.
+A pkg-config-file `cmoh.pc` is installed along with the library.
+If you are not using `pkg-config`, add `<installation_prefix>/include` to your include directories.

 Dependencies